ejhusom/FYS3150/project3/README.md

 All source-files in this project is located in the ```src``` folder, and all header files in the ```include``` folder.

-- Class ```AstronomicalObject``` creates objects representing the objects that are a part of the simulation.
+- Class ```AstronomicalObject``` represents the objects that are a part of the simulation (i.e. the Sun, planets etc.).
 - Class ```Integrator``` is used to simulate the movement of the objects in the solar system.
-It is possible to choose both the Velocity Verlet method and the Euler method.
+It is possible to choose both the Velocity Verlet method and the Euler method, though the latter is not stable for this problem.
 - ```plotSolarSystem.py``` is used to generate a 3D-plot of the solar system.
-- The program ```odesolver.cpp``` is not a part of this class implementation.
+- ```TwoBodyProblem.cpp``` is a simpler program, only simulating the Earth's rotation around a static Sun.

 Generate an executable by running ```make``` in the terminal.